dominique-mueller/simple-progress-webpack-plugin/README.md

 ### `expanded`

-The `expanded` / `extended` logger is pretty similar to the `compact` logger, but prints every sub-step into its own separate line.
+The `expanded` / `extended` logger is pretty similar to the `compact` logger, but prints every sub-step into its own separate line. ✔ CI ready.

+![Expanded Logger Preview GIF](/docs/expanded-logger-preview.gif?raw=true)

 > ✔ CI ready

-![Expanded Logger Preview GIF](/docs/expanded-logger-preview.gif?raw=true)

 <br>